 "I learned a lot about teaching English and what it means to be a teacher and a facilitator for learning.
 Most importantly, I learned that every person learns English differently and that language barriers don't necessarily bar one from creating a meaningful relationship with another person, as clearly seen in each week's closing ceremony"

--Cole, recent graduate from Yale
+-Cole, Graduate, Yale

 "My experience with the English Camp Program rewarded me with greater visions of the future...I feel much more positively about the world now that I know that each person wants to make a difference through their life missions.

--Rosaley, Senior at University of Chicago
+-Rosaley, Senior, University of Chicago